CHAMBER MUSIC WEEKEND 2021

 CHAMBER GROUP SESSIONS

 Experience the joy of playing great music in a friendly, supportive setting.

 Playing great music together can lead to great friendships.

 At Chamber Music Weekend, there is no shortage of players to read larger works such as quintets or sextets, or works which require an excellent pianist.

 CHAMBER MUSIC LIBRARY

 CMW has an extensive chamber music library.
 This means that chamber groups may choose to play well-known pieces, or to get acquainted with fine works by lesser-known composers.
-This group is playing Heinrich Biber's Battalia a musical description of a battle, written in 1673.
+This group is playing a piano quintet by Vietslav Novak (1870-1949)